docentDavid/front-end-development/README.md

 id, title, price, description & category.
 (Leave out the images for now).
 After importing, you will have a populated database to work with.

-If this doesn't work, I included the SQL code whioch you can use to create the table and insert the data.
+If this doesn't work, I included the SQL code (*products.sql), whioch you can use to create the table and insert the data.

 ### 2. From Fetch to Axios